 Do not use, 'the give line graph shows...' as there are more than one graphs present in this question.

 2. The two line graphs compare the number of male and female employees in 6 employment sectors in Freedonia.
 The first graph shows the data for the year 1975 while the second graph shows data for the year 1995.

 3. The first graph shows that the male employees were well ahead in all the job sectors in Freedonia.
 But after 20 years that scenario changed and women did a remarkable progress in the job sectors.

 4. Initially, in 1975, men were higher in number in terms of their involvement in different work sectors.
-Only in Finance and Banking sector, female were close to the male.
+Only in Finance and Banking sector, females were close to males.